LAS VEGAS CRIMINAL DEFENSE ATTORNEY ERIC P. ROY

 Diligent, Relentless, and Unparalleled Criminal Defense Attorney

-Las Vegas Criminal Defense Attorney Eric Roy and The Law Office of Eric Roy is committed to the presumption of innocence, and we will work diligently to ensure that your rights are upheld in a court of law.
-Our belief and our mission is that everyone who is accused of a crime, including rape, kidnapping, sexual assault, DUI, Domestic Violence or Drug Charges, should have the right to an aggressive and diligent criminal defense attorney; at The Law Office of Eric Roy, we strive to provide the kind of elite criminal defense that has historically been reserved for the wealthy and privileged at an affordable fee.
+Las Vegas Criminal Defense Attorney Eric Roy and Eric Roy Law is committed to the presumption of innocence, and we will work diligently to ensure that your rights are upheld in a court of law.
+Our belief and our mission is that everyone who is accused of a crime, including rape, kidnapping, sexual assault, DUI, Domestic Violence or Drug Charges, should have the right to an aggressive and diligent criminal defense attorney; at Eric Roy Law, we strive to provide the kind of elite criminal defense that has historically been reserved for the wealthy and privileged at an affordable fee.

 In all criminal prosecutions, the accused shall enjoy the right …to a trial, by an impartial jury…and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him…and to have the assistance of counsel for his defense.
 (6th Amendment to the US Constitution)